canalcheng/TB_famine/README.md

 * **mid.cohort** is the middle year of the defined F2 cohort group (Table S4).

-* **low.cohort** and **high.cohort** represent the lower and higher threshold for the cohort groups to remove when estimating the counterfactural effects.
-Due the overlap in cohort windows, one cohort group before and one cohort group after the F2 cohort gorup were removed.
+* **low.cohort** and **high.cohort** represent the lower and higher threshold for the cohort groups to remove when estimating the counterfactural effects, which were estimated by observing the lower-than-expected population size in 2000 census data.

 ### 5. Sichuan_City.shp